A voice keyboard that keeps your voice on your phone.

 Cloud-dependent tools cannot work offline.
 If you are on an airplane, in a rural area without cell service, working in a secure facility that restricts internet access, or simply experiencing an ISP outage, cloud-based speech recognition stops completely.
 Your workflow grinds to a halt.

 On-device tools work everywhere.
-Yaps runs its entire dictation pipeline locally on your Mac.
+Yaps runs its entire offline dictation pipeline locally on your Mac.
 There is no internet dependency whatsoever.
 You can dictate on a transatlantic flight, in a remote cabin, or in a government SCIF with the same accuracy and speed as you would at your desk with gigabit fiber.
-The models, the inference engine, the language model, the post-processor — everything runs on your hardware.
+The models, the inference engine, the language model, the post-processor - everything runs on your hardware.

 This is not a degraded "offline mode" with reduced accuracy.
 The same models run whether you are connected or not.
 The experience is identical.